Yard, Anyway

 Step 1: Know the Basic Ratio

 Remember, 1 yard = 3 feet.
-That's your foundation.
+Which means that's your foundation.
 Everything else builds from here.

 Step 2: Set Up the Division